 When a parents reside in different states it can create confusion as to where to file for child custody.
 In 2002, Florida adopted the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA) to help resolve questions of where to file for child custody.
 A substantially similar statute has been enacted in every state.
 Therefore, the laws regarding jurisdiction are reciprocal and should not conflict with each other.
 The UCCJEA is designed to prevent a parent from changing states to avoid being subject to the law.
 The UCCJEA also precludes a new state from entering any orders until the prior state affirmatively relinquishes jurisdiction.bNavigating the UCCJEA can be difficult, if you need help contact child custody lawyer in Tampa.

 Where to File for Child Custody: The “Home State”

-Typically, the first place to look when considering where to file for child custody should be the “home state.”
-Under the UCCJEA, the state with jurisdiction over child custody matters is the preferred to as the “home state.”
-The home state is the state where the child has lived with a parent for at least six consecutive months immediately before the commencement of a child custody suit.
-If no state meets the criteria, the state with the most significant connection to the child should be considered the home state.
-Generally, the UCCJEA requires the child to live in the state for at least 6 consecutive months before it can be classified as the home state.
+Typically, the first place to look when considering where to file for child custody should be the home state.
+Under the UCCJEA, the state with jurisdiction over child custody matters is the referred to as the home state.
+The home state is where the child lived for at least six consecutive months immediately before commencement of the case.
+If no state meets the criteria, the state with the most significant connection should be considered the home state..
 For more information on establishing a home state, contact a Tampa child custody attorney to schedule a consultation.

 - If the child lived in Florida its entire life, Florida will have jurisdiction to enter or modify existing court orders.
 Therefore, Florida should be a choice for where to file for child custody